dwhswenson/hyperblazer-net/_posts/2006-04-25-remarkable-features-quadrupole-article.md

 journal: JPCA
 layout: page
 title: Feature article on quadrupolar interactions
+teaser: >
+    A feature article I wrote, discussing quadrupolar interactions and my work on hydrogen and benzene
 ---

 Our Feature Article in the Journal of Physical Chemistry A, which discusses